 • Open June 7th through September 12th, 2014; Office Hours are from 8:00 a.m. to 8:00 p.m. daily

 • Climbers must supply their own sleeping bags, pads, cooking equipment, food, towels, and other personal gear

-• To minimize impact on the surrounding environment, tent and trailer camping is not available at the GTCR
+• Tent and trailer camping is not available at the GTCR

 No pets are allowed at the GTCR.
 Special permission can be obtained from management for seeing-eye or aid dogs but you must contact the ranch manager beforehand.

 The possession of firearms on any part of the concession property is prohibited, including within any guest cabin or other structure.
 This prohibition applies to all employees, lodging guests and other visitors.

 No cancellation charge and 100% of deposit refunded if notice is received more than 30 days in advance of arrival date.
 50% of deposit refunded if cancellation notice is received between 7 and 30 days of arrival date.
 No deposit refunded if cancellation notice is received within 7 days of arrival date.

 Late Arrivals: Reservations for multiple days are automatically cancelled without refund unless notice of late arrival is provided to the ranch by 11:00 A.M. on the second day of the reservation.